Defund the police: Los Angeles, San Francisco, and Oakland

 In Los Angeles, Mayor Eric Garcetti has said he would cut as much as $150 million from the Los Angeles Police Department's (LAPD) budget, a reversal of his planned increase of $120 million.
 Garcetti announced the funds would be redirected to community initiatives.

 In San Francisco, Mayor London Breed announced a plan to redirect some police funds to the city's Black community, and she announced that police will no longer respond to non-criminal calls.
 In December 2021, following reports of increased crime and drug activity in the Tenderloin, Breed announced her intention to deploy additional police to the area to address the emergency.

+In 2021, the Oakland City Council, in a controversial decision, voted 7-2 to redirect $17.4 million of the city budget from the Oakland Police Department (resulting in the loss of 50 officers and funding cuts to police academies) to the Department of Violence Prevention to "employ violence interrupters and community ambassadors in flatland neighborhoods".